mdennis10/Message-Routing-Service/README.md

 **Command method**

-The actor Command is used to tell which actor method should process a give messsage type
+The actor Command is used to configure which actor method should handle a given messsage.

 **Persist method**